DealoKG/Python-Challenge/README.md

 Once the scripts are executed, the results will be exported to the specified CSV files in the respective `analysis` folders.
 These files will show a charted view of the results to review.
 You can access these files using the provided local paths.

+#### Resources:

+Research was done using google and youtube to supplement the knowledge from class, as well as to navigate some of the more novel/complex codes.